 \subsection{Equitability}

-In this part, we analysis the equitability of MIC, CDC, RDC, HHG, pcor, scor, kcor, dcor, HSIC and MI.
-Although, there is some theoretical results given in \cite{equality} showing that dependence measure satisfying the definition of equitable do not exist, we give a detailed simulation results to further explanation.
+In this part, we analyze the equitability of MIC, CDC, RDC, HHG, pcor, scor, kcor, dcor, HSIC and MI.
+Although, there is some theoretical results given in \cite{equality} showing that dependence measure satisfying the definition of equitable does not exist, we give a detailed simulation results for further explanation.

-In our simulation, each time $x$ is sampled from uniform distribution with length 5000, and noise is drawn from standard normal distribution, the MSNR is controlled by using (\ref{cmsnr}), the SSNR is controlled by the heuristic algorithm, then we get one value of $D(x,y=f(x)+\varepsilon)$.
-We do this 100 times for each kind of functional types defined in appendix.

-In Figure \ref{equal1}, Equitability of ACE, and RDC is analyzed.
-According to the definition of equitability (Definition \ref{equitable}), if we get almost the same score given by dependence measure $D$ to each kind of functional type, then $D$ is equitable.
-In our simulation, it is equal to that if the lines with different colors in the figure are consistent, then D is equitable.
-From the results presented, we can see that both RDC and ACE are not equitable.
+Figure \ref{equal1} shows the simulation results of ACE, and RDC.
+According to the definition of equitability (Definition \ref{equitable}), we can see that both RDC and ACE are not equitable.
+Figure \ref{equal6} shows the simulation results of MIC, MI, CDC, poor, kcor and scor.
+Similarly, all of them are not equitable.
+Interestingly, the performance of MIC and MI are quite similar.

-In Figure \ref{equal6}, Equitability of MIC, MI, CDC, poor, kcor, scor is analyzed, and all of them are not equitable.
-Interestingly, MI is equitable in a small set of functional types except four types: Sigmoid, Lopsided L-shaped, L-shaped and Spike.
-MI is more equitable than MIC, since MI values of 17 functional types (except the four types mentioned before) are centered around 0.8 with smaller variance than that of MIC.

-We can find that dependence measures in Figure \ref{f1} are not as stable as that of Figure \ref{equal1} and Figure \ref{equal6}.
-However the sd(SSNR) and range(SSNR) are not larger than sd(MSNR) and range(MSNR) correspondingly.
-It because the heuristic algorithm 1 and eq. \ref{cssnr} used by SSNR simulations random generate the noise $\varepsilon_2$, but eq. \ref{cmsnr} generate the noise $\varepsilon_2$ based on $\varepsilon_1$.